hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 }
 ```

 As far as I knew, my code passed these tests...
 Repeatedly.
 My students used this for their own implementations until they eventually found my code.
-They used it, and up until now no-one has ever complained.
+They used it, and up until now no-one has complained.

 ## On Human Intuition

-Sometimes I think our brain has a working mode akin to a [Generative adversarial network (GAN)](https://en.wikipedia.org/wiki/Generative_adversarial_network).
+I like to think our brain has a working mode akin to a [Generative adversarial network (GAN)](https://en.wikipedia.org/wiki/Generative_adversarial_network).
 Part of my mind (the *code-monkey*) is generating solutions; sometimes faster than my fingers can type.
 The IDE, the REPL, the compiler's type-system, the tests...
 All those systems are there to guide the *code-monkey* in ensuring he is doing his *thing right*.
 This is my "generative" neural network.

 Then there's a second part which has no control of my fingers.
 It sits in the background, glances over the code, and provides me a faint signal — more like a feeling, actually — if I am doing the *right thing*.
 This is my "discriminative" network.